Deploy Keycloak Using Podman on Oracle Linux

 keycloak-admin-signin

-Keycloak defines Realms as a space where objects, users, applications, roles and groups are managed.
-The Realms within a Keycloak deployment are administered from within the Keycloak Admin Console.
-Once logged in to the Keycloak Admin Console there are two types of realms:
+Keycloak defines a realm as a space to manage objects, users, applications, roles, and groups.
+The administration of a realm within a Keycloak deployment happens from within the Keycloak Administration Console.
+Once you log in, there are two types of realms:

-• Master Realm - This realm is created as part of the initial Keycloak deployment and contains details of the Administrator user created during the initial login.
-It is important that the master realm is only used to create and manage the other realms defined on the system.
-So the administrator user logs onto the master realm, and manages other realms within their organization from there.
+• Master Realm: This realm is created as part of the initial Keycloak deployment and contains details of the administrator user created during the initial login.
+It is essential that the master realm is only used to create and manage the other realms defined on the system.
+So, the administrator user logs onto the master realm and manages other realms within their organization from there.

-• Other Realms - These realms are created by the administrator from within the master realm.
-The administrator uses these realms to manage, and delineate, the creation of users within an organization and the applications used/required by those users.
-The realms created are isolated from each other and can only manage the users and applications assigned to any individual realm.
+• Other Realms: The administrator creates these realms from within the master realm.
+The administrator uses these realms to manage and delineate the creation of users within an organization and the applications used/required by those users.
+The realms created are isolated and can only manage the users and applications assigned to each realm.

 create-realm